xcomagent95/TrajectoryAnalysis2023/README.md

 #### 2.2.3 Visualize one original and one simplified trajectory using the implemented methods (feature)

 The function visualizeTrajectory takes a list of trajectorys as input.
-This is used to just create a array of the two simplified and the on original trajectory and input it to the function.
+This is used to just create an array of the two simplified and the on original trajectory and input it to the function.

 #### 2.2.4 Additional Feature: Trajectory Segmentation based on predefined time difference input